-Pettit, a Republican, was the representative for Indiana's 11th congressional district from 1859 to 1861.
+Pettit was the representative for Indiana’s 11th congressional district and was a Republican.
+He served from 1859 to 1861.

 From Dec 1855 to Mar 1861, Pettit missed 325 of 1,710 roll call votes, which is 19.0%.
 This is better than the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.